pseudoralph/beep-boop/README.md

 ## Setup/Installation Requirements

-* clone this repository using `git clone https://github.com/ `
+* clone this repository using `git clone https://github.com/pseudoralph/beep-boop`
 * navigate to the downloaded repo
 * launch `index.html` in a browser of your choice

+Alternatively, this site can be viewed at [https://pseudoralph.github.io/beep-boop/](https://pseudoralph.github.io/beep-boop/)

 ## Technologies Used